tiny-crab/projecteuler/README.md

 Problems and solutions

 I didn't know Python at all when I started this!
-On a quest to have fun in Python and challenge my brain with fun algorithms :)
+On a quest to have fun in Python and challenge my brain with equally fun algorithms :)